DanysysTeam/MediaDevice/README.md

 ## Features
 * List Files and Folders.
-* Delete File and Folders.
+* Delete Files and Folders.
 * Copy File From Device.
 * Copy File To Device.